Read on to discover the major features of this look and practical ways to evoke it in your house no matter where in the world you live!

 A big part of the French country farmhouse style involves grouping like items together.
 Display your collections!

 There are countless iterations of this: copper pots hung above kitchen islands or the stove, worn chunky cutting boards displayed in a row on open shelving, antique confit pots grouped together on the floor or side table, rare books bundled together, watering cans lined up in garden rooms, ironware dishes displayed in cabinets in the dining room, and gallery walls of paintings.

-Group objects made of the same material together, such as a copper coffee pot, cooking pots, measuring coppers, a copper watering can and a water pitcher (pictured above).
+Group objects made of the same material together, such as a copper coffee pot, cooking pots, measuring coppers, a water pitcher, and a copper watering can (pictured above).
 Browse Chez Pluie's online store for more items in copper that could comprise an attractive collection.

 Above is an exquisite room featuring framed herbiers (botanic specimens).
 A gallery wall filled with landscape or still life paintings is quintessentially French and sympathetic to most color schemes.

 Displaying beautiful artwork inspired by Provence is one way to evoke the French country farmhouse look.
 The light of Provence has attracted artists to areas such as Saint-Remy de Provence and the Cote D'Azure for centuries.
 Contemporary local artist Karibou captures this poetical landscape in her paintings (pictured above).

 The rustic farmhouse style table and benches in the photograph above from Gwyneth Paltrow's new home are set off well against the pale tones of the serving bowl on the table, the flooring, kitchen island, and the blue and white of the plate collection.